-We advise on the tests to determine insolvency, such as the cash flow test and the balance sheet test, and on compulsory liquidation.
+We advise on the tests to determine corporate insolvency, such as the cash flow test, balance sheet test and compulsory liquidation.

 We advise on whether a company is insolvent and the consequences under insolvency law that flow from that, in particular, the different tests to determine insolvency, including: